 The 35+, 45+, and 55+ divisions basis is as specified in the 35+ World Championship Rules.

-The maximum number of rounds which can count for the rankings list or records is limited to 4 of 4 rounds (in each of slalom, tricks and jump) must be followed by 3 whole days before the next tournament can start at the same site code.
+The maximum number of rounds which can count for the rankings list or records is limited to 4 at any one competition - meaning consecutive days at the same site.

+For L & R Homologation purposes, a tournament or tournaments with an allowed maximum of 4 rounds (in each of slalom, tricks and jump) must be followed by 3 whole days before the next tournament can start at the same site code.